 We have the most gorgeous little Tibetan Terrier called Lily.
 We have had her since she was 8 weeks old and she has completely ruled our lives ever since!
 She was so tiny when she arrived and got used to being picked up and cuddled right from a very young age.
 Consequently she still loves to be picked up and cuddled!

 There is a little bit of a story behind her being with us.
-When our previous dog Tom passed away, thoughts of feeling guilty for the love of another dog so soon played on my mind.
+When our previous dog Tom passed away, we felt we needed some time to heal before getting another dog.
 We continue our daily walks and reminisced about Tom and how he loved rambling with us through the countryside.
 As the months passed however it felt more and more strange not to have a dog by our side.
 We left the cottage one day on our usual walk and I suddenly exclaimed to Nicholas, it's time for a puppy!
 I want a little girl puppy this time and I want to call her Lily.
-I don’t really know where that came from, I hadn’t really thought about what I would name a dog, but it stuck in my mind.
+I don’t really know where that came from, I hand’t really thought about what I would name a dog, but it stuck in my mind.

 We initially looked on our local rescue sites to see if we could find a puppy or a young dog that we could rescue, just like we had done with Tom.
-Unfortunately over the weeks, even looking every day, there just wasn’t a dog suitable for us.
+Unfortunately over the weeks, even looking every day, there just wans’t a dog suitable for us.
 During that time we looked after our friends Tibetan terrier called Coco for a week while they went on holiday.
-It suddenly dawned on us that we love the breed, so what about looking for a Tibetan Terrier puppy.
+We have had experience with Tibetan terriers over the years, we would house sit two TT's for an acquaintance regularly.
+It suddenly dawned on us that we loved the breed, so what about looking for a Tibetan Terrier puppy.

 Searching online on a reputable website, we found a lovely lady called Linda who's Tibetan Terrier had recently had puppies.
 How exciting!
 I emailed via the website and Linda sent a message straight back saying that she had two boys and one girl left and would we like to come and visit?
 Yes!
 So we headed off to meet them.